chanhi2000/ELEN141/hw/hw02/hw02b.md

 **(c)** What is the 98% power bandwidth, $$B_{98}$$, of $$x(t)$$?

-**HINT**:  Use Matlab to plot the Fourier series, (use, say, 10 elements of the sum) to get an idea what this function is.
+**HINT**:  Use MATLAB to plot the Fourier series, (use, say, 10 elements of the sum) to get an idea what this function is.

 ####2(a)